Market Regulation – Why Regulate?

 - Those transactions are monitored by a third party to ensure impartiality

 - That the Broker has a financial background

 - That the Broker works in accordance with the regulation of the financial market where he operates

 The CySEC uses punishment through fines to deter Brokers from impropriety, potentially fining a Broker around 1 million USD.

-In this way the trader has the protection of a body that exists to make sure that the rules are complied with and that there is honesty and transparency.
+In this way, the trader has the protection of a body that exists to make sure that the rules are complied with and that there are honesty and transparency.